 Endorsement Guidance for all Societies & Sports Clubs

-RSU Citizen Manifesto - All sabbatical officer candidates are encourage to use this.
+RSU Members Manifesto - All candidates are encouraged to use this when preparing their manifesto and campaigning

 Pre-term Agreement - All Sabbatical candidates should read this agreement and attend a pre-term meet booked through Elections@roehampton.ac.uk